Thursday, 02 Feb 2017 7:00 PM

 The IAF Book Discussion Group is an ongoing effort to provide interesting intellectual conversations for members of IAF and other interested parties on texts and topics relevant to the Secular perspective.

-The reading assignment for this session will cover chapters 6, 7 & 8 (pages 206 to 312).
-Be prepared, if possible, to present things from the reading assignment that stood out for you so that we can gain a good cross-section of individual perspectives where the reading is concerned.
+For session 1, please be prepared, if possible, to present things from the reading assignment that stood out for you so that we can gain a good cross-section of individual perspectives where the reading is concerned.
 Consider questions of content, such as passages that stood out for you or particular facts you found interesting that you might want to explore further.
 Definitely don’t be afraid to ask questions about concepts and ideas that are new to you.

 The conference room that has been reserved at Kirkendall Public Library has a maximum capacity of 20 so RSVP early to get a seat.
 Social time will be available from 6:30 to 7 PM if you want to come and just chat before the discussion begins.
 We’ll see you there. 🙂

-If you prefer, though, here is a brief synopsis of the title from the publisher’s site –
+If you prefer, though, here is a brief synopsis of the title from the same –

 “The New Jim Crow is a stunning account of the rebirth of a caste-like system in the United States, one that has resulted in millions of African Americans locked behind bars and then relegated to a permanent second-class status—denied the very rights supposedly won in the Civil Rights Movement.
 Since its publication in 2010, the book has appeared on the New York Times bestseller list for more than a year; been dubbed the “secular bible of a new social movement” by numerous commentators, including Cornel West; and has led to consciousness-raising efforts in universities, churches, community centers, re-entry centers, and prisons nationwide.
 The New Jim Crow tells a truth our nation has been reluctant to face.